mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "Well... no."

     "Of course the doctor wouldn't have.
-When Casra first told me about the listeners, I asked hae about whether Lissa could use them against us and thi laughed at me.
+When Casra first told me about the listeners, I asked hae about whether Shinna could use them against us and thi laughed at me.
 But then thi realized that they could be used to deliver secrets or convey plans instantly.
 Messengers are used for strategy, but the listeners can be used for tactics.
 If you hide up in the trees surveying the Great Pavilion, your whole army can pin down the guardians and tie them up before anyone can make sense of the inevitable chaos."

     "That's brilliant, but how can I transmit from trees?"